 Sally Ride Science at UC San Diego is a nonprofit organization run by the University of California San Diego.
 It was founded as a company in 2001 by Sally Ride, America’s first woman in space, along with Tam O’Shaughnessy, Karen Flammer, Terry McEntee, and Alann Lopes, to inspire young people in science, technology, engineering, and math (STEM) and to promote STEM literacy.

 Sally Ride Science was relaunched at UC San Diego on October 1, 2015.
 It is based at UC San Diego Division of Extended Studies, and its programs are coordinated jointly by UC San Diego Division of Extended Studies, Scripps Institution of Oceanography, and the San Diego Supercomputer Center.
 O’Shaughnessy is executive director and Flammer is director of education for Sally Ride Science at UC San Diego.

 Sally Ride Science at UC San Diego is continuing the company’s legacy with K12 STEM + Arts (STEaM) education; professional development for teachers; and online programs through UCTV.
 The goal is to help build students’ STEM literacy and encourage them to make connections between what they are learning and the STEM fields that are expected to experience rapid job growth in the coming decades.

-The Sally Ride Science Junior Academy, launched in 2016, offers hands-on workshops that allow middle school and high school students to delve into a variety of STEAM subjects.
+The Sally Ride Science Academy, launched in 2016, offers hands-on workshops that allow middle school and high school students to delve into a variety of STEAM subjects.
 Through Library NExT, a partnership with San Diego Public Library, Sally Ride Science also offers free STEAM workshops in local library branches.
 Women in Leadership is an annual event that brings together inpsiring leaders from a variety of fields to reflect on the status of women.
 Tam on STEAM is a series of online articles tracing the career paths of women in the University of California system doing groundbreaking research.

 Sally Ride Science continues to offer its acclaimed book series, including Cool Careers in STEM, which profiles real women and men doing exciting work in STEM fields, and Key Concepts in Science, which introduces students to the big ideas in Earth, life, and physical science.